ivanpmartell/LittleWarGameClient/README.md

 ## Important

+This client is still in beta!
+As much as I try to make a bug-free program, the client can and will still have bugs.
+If you are a developer and find any issues, please feel free to make pull requests with the fixes.

 If updating from versions below 0.8.0:

 Versions 0.8.0+ are not compatible with previous versions.
 The libraries required to run the program have been updated and a full update is needed.